sectorsedgecommunity/se-protocol-rev-eng/README.md

 information for the analysis of the protocol.

 # Described and to be described
+All descriptions analyze the UDP stream and use a specific [notation](NOTATION.md)
 - [x] [Handshake](handshake.md)
 - [ ] Player information
 - [ ] Map information